 On July 30, 2024, the Company entered into BW Energy Farm Down Agreement for the BW Energy Farm Down.
 Pursuant to the BW Energy Farm Down Agreement, BW Energy agreed to participate in two Damara Fold Belt exploration wells and a 3D seismic program, with an option to participate in two Rift Basin exploration wells over a two-year period.
 The Company's total potential consideration under the BW Energy Farm Down Agreement is US\$141 million (\$203 million), including a \$22 million (US\$16 million) equity investment pursuant to the July 2024 Offering.
 An additional US\$45 million (\$65 million) bonus will be earned at declaration of commerciality (FID).
 These commerciality bonus payments will be paid in two installments, one at FID and the second payment one year after production.
 In the event of development of discoveries, production bonuses based on certain cash flow milestones achieved by BW Energy could total an additional US\$80 million (\$115 million).
 Three separate production bonus payments of US\$25 million (\$36 million), are made after BW Energy reaches certain free cash flow milestones.
 An additional first production payment of US\$5 million (\$7 million), is paid sixty days after the start of commercial production.
-All values converted using the USD exchange rate as at December 31, 2024.
+All values converted using the USD exchange rate as at March 31, 2025.

-On January 29, 2025, the Company announced that the BW Energy Farm Down had closed upon receipt of the approvals of MME and NAMCOR.
-Upon closing, the working interests in PEL 073 became: ReconAfrica, operator, 70% working interest; BW Energy 20% working interest; and NAMCOR 10% carried participating interest.
+On January 20, 2025, upon receipt of the approvals of MME and NAMCOR, the Company closed the BW Energy Farm Down.
+Upon closing, the working interests in PEL 73 became: ReconAfrica, operator, 70% working interest; BW Energy 20% working interest; and NAMCOR 10% carried participating interest.